 Be sure you carry a photocopy of your passport and your onward ticket with you and stay calm and polite.

 It is also necessary to keep in a safe place your vehicles: there are cases of theft of bicycles and scooters, as well as carjacking.

 However, tourists should provide normal caution for free of violent crimes.

 Walking alone at nights usually safe if you follow the basic precautions.

-- Visas - You need to have a valid passport to travel to Basel.
+You need to have a valid passport to travel to Bern.
 For stays that are 90 days or shorter, visas are not required.
 For longer stays, you will need to obtain a visa from the Switzerland Embassy, unless you have Schengen.